mpram/vis-insp-fof-hol/Instructions/HoL Visual Inspection Custom.md

 Login with the credentials you set up before, in this lab we are using **Visual01!** as pasword.

-7. Set up the wifi user and password on the top right corner. click on networks, find yours and set up properly.
+7. Ideally your raspberry pi is connected to a LAN cable already and you have internet if so you can skip this step, otherwise set up the wifi user and password on the top right corner. click on networks, find yours and set up properly.

 ![wifi Login](./images/wifisetup.png 'Wifi login')

-8. Open Firefox so now you can copy and paste the commands to install IoT Edge Runtinme
+8. Open Firefox so now you can copy and paste the commands to install IoT Edge Runtinme from this github page.

 ![Firefox Access](./images/firefox-access.png 'Firefox Access')